Lifelong Learning as a Personal and Professional Practice

 Of course, it can’t all fall on students.
 The design of learning experiences and assessments is critical in enabling this element of human-centered learning.
 Supportive, developmental conversations with teachers and the others who support learners can help them discover their motivations for learning, identify their most effective practices and demonstrate their learning effectively.
 Assessments that paint a rich picture of learners’ accomplishments and learning practices can encourage reflection and growth.

 As with other dimensions of human-centered learning, signals of change illustrate ways in which future possibilities are beginning to unfold today.
-The two examples below demonstrate how students in some settings are gaining more autonomy in directing, planning and assessing their own learning.
+The three examples below demonstrate how students in some settings are gaining more autonomy in directing, planning and assessing their own learning.

 • An independent high school in Cleveland, Ohio, Mastery School of Hawken, focuses on cultivating students’ lifelong learning practices.
 The school combines opportunities for real-world problem-solving and personalized mentoring relationships with an assessment model that provides an interactive, visual picture of each learner’s strengths and experiences using a Mastery Transcript.